Cavanbro/HealthPad-Embedded/README.md

+Here's a **README template** tailored for a GitHub repository containing code for consumer hardware.
+This is structured to clearly convey what the hardware does, how to set up and run the code, and how others can contribute or troubleshoot issues.

+---

-# HealthPad
+# 📦 Project Name

+**Short tagline or description (1–2 lines)**
-Smart Medication Pad: LED-guided pill reminder and tracking system for daily medication adherence.
+E.g., *HealthPad: LED-guided pill reminder and tracking system for daily medication adherence.*

+---

 ## 📋 Table of Contents